Introduction

 Supported functionality

-Feature Experimentation's SDKs are built for developers and support:
+Feature Experimentation's SDKs are built for developers and support the following:

 - Low latency – In-memory bucketing means no blocking network requests.
 Test in performance-critical code paths, secure environments, and more.